 Governor Stirling Senior High School's senior subject selection process is completed electronically through Subject Selection Online (SSO).
-SSO is accessible through the school's website homepage from 17 May 8pm.
+SSO is accessible through the school's website homepage from 16 May 8pm until 6 June 8pm 2023.
 The online process will guide you and your student through the selections, ensuring each student will meet the requirements from WACE when making their selections.